946923759/replicant/README.md

 - Load music internally or externally
 - Scripts have multilanguage support built in to the syntax.
 - Script syntax is simple and easy to write.
+- Scripts are dynamically loaded at runtime.
+F1 will reload from disk, F5 will open the current scene in the default text editor.

 ## Project Structure